sho-kawano/ssd_paper_code/README.md

 This is the code that can reproduce the results in the paper:
 "Spatially Selected and Dependent Random Effects for Small Area Estimation with Application to Rent Burden".

+Note: the MCMC sampler for the SSD model have since been improved, making it *significantly* faster.
+This can be found at https://github.com/sho-kawano/sparse_sae_code/.

 *Partial results only:* Due to file sizes, full results are not stored here.

 * The repo does not have the full simulation study results, only 4 simulations are included.
 However, the summary file  `sim_results_NC/results_by_sim.RDA` contain results for full study with 100 simulations.